Licensing criteria for hospital-based ECE services

 Safety checking of trainees / students on practicum

-Under the Vulnerable Children Act, the requirements apply to unpaid work that is undertaken as part of an educational or vocational training course (e.g. a student teacher undertaking and practicum placement).
+Under the Children's Act 2014, the requirements apply to unpaid work that is undertaken as part of an educational or vocational training course (e.g. a student teacher undertaking and practicum placement).

 Providers of educational or vocational training courses may have completed some of the components of the safety check as part of their enrolment process.
 For example an interview, reference check and police vet.

-The service must still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.
+The service should still complete the identity check and risk assessment for all children’s workers, even if these have already been completed by another organisation.

-In addition to safety checking children’s workers under the Vulnerable Children Act, centres/services still need to meet their police vetting obligations under Sections 319D-319FE of the Education Act 1989.
+In addition to safety checking children’s workers under the Children's Act 2014, centres/services still need to meet their police vetting obligations under Schedule 4 clauses 1-8 of the Education and Training Act 2020(external link)

 Further information is available on the Police vetting page of the Education website.